Language-Research-Technology/ldaca-website/content/news/events/index.md

 This talk will discuss the compilation and dissemination of the ParlaMint corpora, i.e. 29 corpora of European national and regional parliamentary proceedings, covering at least the period from 2015 to 2022, and containing over 1 billion words.

-We will describe the background of this CLARIN-funded project and the characteristics of the produced corpora.
-We then introduce the encoding of the corpora, the corpus compilation pipeline, the use of GitHub and concentrate on the ways in which the corpus is made accessible to potential users.
+We will describe the background of this {{< glossary_link display="CLARIN" id="clarin" >}}-funded project and the characteristics of the produced corpora.
+We then introduce the encoding of the corpora, the corpus compilation pipeline, the use of {{< glossary_link display="GitHub" id="github" >}} and concentrate on the ways in which the corpus is made accessible to potential users.

 We will conclude with lessons learnt in the project and our further work on the ParlaMint corpora.